Hremiach

 Hremiach (Грем'яч) is a village in Novhorod-Siverskyi Raion, Chernihiv Oblast, northern Ukraine.
 The village is the northernmost point of Ukraine.
 It belongs to Novhorod-Siverskyi urban hromada, one of the hromadas of Ukraine.

+Hremiach is located on the Subost river near its confluence with the Desna.
+Historically, it has also been known as Hremiache (Гремʼяче).
+The village used to be a district centre.

 On November 15, 2024, Russian Forces crossed the border seized the villages of Muravi, Novoselivka and Kolos and planted a Russian flag on the outskirts of Hremiach before retreating.
 By the next day the flags had been dismantled by Ukrainian forces.